anactualblob/hex-grid-prototype/README.md

 # Hex Grid Prototype

 This is a prototype of an interactible hex grid made with JavaScript and PixiJs.
-All the logic is greatly inspired by [this amazing guide](https://www.redblobgames.com/grids/hexagons/), made by [Amit Patel](https://www.redblobgames.com/).
+Most of the logic is greatly inspired by [this great guide](https://www.redblobgames.com/grids/hexagons/), made by [Amit Patel](https://www.redblobgames.com/).

 [Link to the playable prototype](https://bloblucas.github.io/hex-grid-prototype)